ArminHoenen/NJNetworks/README.md

 # NJNetworks

 Here, the preliminary code for a commandline tool to obtain multiple trees for any input distance matrix from the NJ networks algorithm is available.
 Currently, only source code with rounding to next integer performed.
-If you would like to try the commandline tool, please contact hoenen@em.uni-frankfurt.de
+If you would like to try the commandline tool, please contact hoenenarmin@gmail.com

 *Simulation study
 The code for the simulation study comprises a first step, where distance matrices with a proportion of equal values are being produced.